russmckendrick/blog/_posts/2016-06-12-launching-a-local-rancher-cluster.markdown

 title: Launching a local Rancher cluster
 wordpress_id: 999
 categories:
     - Tech
 tags:
     - Docker
     - Mac
     - Rancher
+redirect_from:
+    - /launching-a-local-rancher-cluster-1422b89b0477/
 ---

 Earlier this week I wanted to show someone a copy of [Rancher](http://rancher.com/) running but I realized that I didn’t have a local lab configured.
 I managed to quickly launch a few machines in [Digital Ocean](https://m.do.co/c/52ec4dc3647e) meaning I could do the demo.